Calculating 10,000 Steps And Cycling

 Convert Cycling Calories To 10,000 Steps

 The difference in energy burned during running and cycling has to do with linear vs exponential effort.
 When you run, as your speed increases the effort is linear.
-In cycling as your speed increases the effort is exponential, which is mostly caused by wind resistance.
+In cycling, as your speed increases the effort is exponential, which is mostly caused by wind resistance.

 The end results are that when a person runs a mile they will roughly have the same calories burned as another person of the same build, regardless of speed.
-This is a lot different than when riding a bike, because energy burned can be greatly different depending on speed.
-Other factors such as the bike setup can also effect energy burn, including things like better wheel bearings, different gear ratios and so on.
+This is a lot different than when riding a bike because energy burned can be greatly different depending on speed.
+Other factors such as the bike setup can also affect energy burn, including things like better wheel bearings, different gear ratios and so on.

 When trying to convert cycling calories to steps using a rough estimate of 100 – 150 calories per 2,000 steps.

-On the bike where a person burns between 500 – 750 calories they are most liking performing around 10,000 steps.
+On the bike where a person burns between 500 – 750 calories, they are most liking performing around 10,000 steps.